---

 ### 5. View the Chart component code

-After saving your Chart, you'll be returned to the API Endpoint overview page and you'll see your Chart in the `Output` section.
+After saving your Chart, the Endpoint overview page shows your Chart in the `Output` section.

 To the view the component code for the Chart, select the code symbol (`<>`) above it.
 You'll see the command to install the `tinybird-charts` library as well as the React component code.